 Students need to be informed that at any time a clinical site may require them to take a drug test.
-If a student is asked to leave a clinic site because of a drug violation, that student will be dropped from the program.
-It is clearly stated in the clinical handbook under Disciplinary Procedures (#3), that a student can be dismissed from the program if reporting to a clinical site under the influence of alcohol or drugs.
+A positive drug test will result in dismissal from the program.
+The program Dismissal Policy states (#6), that a student can be dismissed from the program if reporting to a clinical site under the influence of alcohol or drugs.